Phlebotomist Resume Examples

 - •For career gaps, focus on any volunteer work or skills developed during that time.

-- •Address frequent job changes by emphasizing the variety of skills and experience gained.
+- •Address frequent job changes by noting variety of skills and experience gained.

 - •Show continuous professional development through courses or certifications.